 \begin{defn}[Positive category {\sf Pos}] \ \begin{itemize}{\em \item Objects are $(A^+_{{\sf mp}(A^+)}, A^-_{{\sf mp}(A^-)} )$ where $(A^+, A^-)$ is an object of ${\sf Int(Rel)}$ and ${\sf mp}(A^+) \subseteq A^+$ and ${\sf mp}(A^-) \subseteq A^-$ are multipoints respectively of $A^+$ and $A^-$. \item Arrows (also called {\em positive maps}) are morphisms $R: (A^+,A^-)\rightarrow (B^+,B^-)$ in $\Int(\Rel)$ satisfying the following three conditions: \begin{enumerate} \item[1)] $ $ \item[2)] $

 $ \item[3)] $ $ \end{enumerate} } \end{itemize}

 \end{defn}

-The above three conditions are instances of the three conditions on morphisms of Definition \ref{intposcat}.
-The following figure explains how the conditions 1) and 2) correspond to the left and right WPB's, respectively and that the condition 3) corresponds to the $0$ morphism.
+{The above three conditions are instances of the three conditions on morphisms of Definition \ref{intposcat}.
+The following figure explains how the conditions 1) and 2) correspond to the left and right vertical squares, respectively of that definition, and that the condition 3) corresponds to the diagonal $0$ morphism.}

 \begin{prop} {\sf Pos} forms a category. \end{prop}

 \begin{prf}{} \ $\operatorname{Id}$'s are {\sf Pos} maps since $\operatorname{Id}$ on $(A^+, A^-)$ is given by the matrix s.t. $\Id_{12}=\Id_{A^+}$, $id_{21}=\Id_{A^-}$ and $\Id_{11}=\Id_{22}=\emptyset$.
 We check that the composition of {\sf Int(Rel)} preserves {\sf Pos} maps.
 The computation below is essentially a concrete instance of Figure 5.